 Raising a dog is one of the most fulfilling things i’ve done in my life.
 Many dog owners will agree!
-But for some sensitive people, is it worth the constant sneezing, coughing and itching?
+But for some allergy-sensitive people, is it worth the constant sneezing, coughing and itching?

 My answer is yes, though I’m fortunately not allergic to dogs.
 However, there’s good news – you don’t have to make a choice between comfortable living and keeping a dog.
 Find a hypoallergenic dog instead!